-As you proceed further, you will see the entrance of Kanagase mine at the end of the valley.
+As you proceed further, you will see the entrance of Kanagase Mine at the end of the valley.
 The French-style entrance was also the work of Coignet in the early Meiji period.

-Inside the 1 km long cave, it is divided into three sections.
+Inside the 1 km-long cave, it is divided into three sections.
 Humanoids and previously used machinery are placed throughout the “Edo period mining zone”, the “modern mining zone”, and the “lifting and elevator zone”, showing you how mining was done in each era.

 In the burning hot summer, you will definitely be tempted to stay in the cave for more than the usual 40 minutes that is required to explore.
-With a constant temperature of 13 degrees inside the cave throughout the year, it is the best spot to be in Asago City (´▽｀*).
+With a constant temperature of 13 degrees inside the cave throughout the year, it is the best spot in Asago City (´▽｀*).